anyqx/anyqx/README.md

 - 🔭 I’m currently working on full-stack projects

 - 🌱 I’m currently learning to become a black diamond skier

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to Ruby, Ruby on Rails, MERN stack and related technologies

 - ⚡ Fun fact: I am enthusiastic in interior design, real estate, finance, sailing and charity work!